Thinking & Writing

 There's a moment in every leadership journey when technical skill stops being enough.
 It usually happens quietly — a team that performs but doesn't quite trust you, a peer relationship that never quite clicks, a board presentation that lands factually but not emotionally.
 Technical competence got you here.
 Something else is required to go further.

 That something is emotional intelligence.
-And after 11 years inside one of the world's most demanding organisations — and 550+ hours coaching leaders across every sector — I can tell you with certainty: you cannot fake it.
+And after 11 years inside one of the world's most demanding organisations — and hundreds of hours coaching leaders across every sector — I can tell you with certainty: you cannot fake it.

 You can memorise the frameworks.
 You can learn to ask better questions.
 But EQ that isn't grounded in genuine self-awareness will always be found out — usually at the worst possible moment.